 |MOHEGAN SUN POCONO||KINDRED GROUP (UNIBET)||TBD*||PLANNED||COMING SOON|

-*Mount Airy Casino Resort has applied for a sports betting license and is expected to begin operating its sportsbook through The Stars Group later.
+*Mount Airy Casino Resort has been granted a sports betting license and is expected to begin operating its sportsbook in the coming weeks.
 Mohegan Sun Pocono has a similar arrangement with Kindred Group (aka Unibet) and is also anticipating a sportsbook launch in 2019.
+The Meadows Casino has joined forces with DraftKings – via a partnership with Penn National Gaming – and applied for a sports betting license in early August.

 Pennsylvania Sports Betting History